CSS custom properties are AMAZING. I'm going to attempt to name and roundup all the categories and strategies of custom props that I've come across.

 He goes further in this light/dark theme demo switch, pivoting a color scheme and animations.
 Rad stuff.

-And you can't miss Ana Tudor's post on Dry Switching with CSS Variables.
-This was the first place I ever saw props used as bools to pivot behavior and UI.
+The first place I ever saw this technique was via Ana Tudor's 2018 post on Dry Switching with CSS Variables.
+This was the first place I ever saw props used as bools to pivot behavior and UI, called it "dry switching".

-Also, there's a sweet PostCSS plugin from @CSStools called conditional values that gives some syntactic sugar to this:
+Also, there's a sweet PostCSS plugin from @CSStools called conditional values that gives some syntactic sugar to space toggles:

 .fancy-container {